 Understanding the challenges present in changing behavior is important.
-There has been a lot of conversation about simple, complicated, chaos and complex events.
+There are many models about complexity in the world of software development and what that means. t simple, complicated, chaos and complex events.
 While discussed by many, some of these discussion ignore three salient points:

 Some quick definitions